 Criminal Justice Journalists, a non-profit, member supported organization was founded in 1997.
 Our goal is to improve the quality and accuracy of news reporting on crime, law enforcement, and the judicial system.
 In January 2001, CJJ affiliated with the Jerry Lee Center of Criminology of the University of Pennsylvania.
 The center was founded by Jerry Lee, president of WBEB-FM in Philadelphia.
-For more information, visit www.sas.upenn.edu/jerrylee.
-CJJ is also affiliated with the John Jay College of Criminal Justice.
-For today’s Crime and Justice News, visit http://thecrimereport.org.
+CJJ later affiliated with the John Jay College of Criminal Justice.
+We publish The Crime Report website with the college’s Center on Media, Crime and Justice.
+For the latest Crime and Justice News, visit http://thecrimereport.org.

 To learn more about CJJ, please visit: